rmacuna/cracking-interviews-js/docs/Runtime.md

-# Quick reminder of time complexity
+# Quick reminder of time complexity and Big O notation

 Big O time is the language and metric we use to describe the efficency of algorithms.